Alpe d'Huez, France

 Alpe d'Huez Snow News

-The next notable snow forecast for Alpe d'Huez is 20cm, expected on 28 February, with around 59cm forecast over the next 7 days.
-There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for Alpe d'Huez is 4cm, expected on 25 April, with around 25cm forecast over the next 7 days.
+There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 Who is Alpe d'Huez good for?